Ham and Eggs at the Front: Plot

-Ham (Tom Wilson) and Eggs (Heinie Conklin), two spirited privates in an "all-colored" U.S. Army regiment, become fast friends during training at a Georgia army camp.
+Ham and Eggs, two spirited privates in an "all-colored" U.S. Army regiment, become fast friends during training at a Georgia army camp.
 Sharing everything from lucky rabbit's feet to mess kit "corn willie" and bets on African golf, the duo bumble their way through army life with good humor.

 Shipped overseas during World War I, Ham and Eggs are stationed in a small French village—unaware that the seemingly sleepy town is a nest of espionage.
-The local inn is operated by von Friml (William Irving), a German spy posing as an innkeeper.
-Hoping to extract information about the size of the "colored" regiment, von Friml enlists the help of his alluring assistant Fifi (Myrna Loy), a flirtatious and mysterious waitress.
+The local inn is operated by von Friml, a German spy posing as an innkeeper.
+Hoping to extract information about the size of the "colored" regiment, von Friml enlists the help of his alluring assistant Fifi, a flirtatious and mysterious waitress.

 Fifi quickly catches the attention of both Ham and Eggs.
 When she invites Eggs to visit her that night, he arrives to find Ham already cozily installed and trying his own luck.
 The two settle into a comic standoff to see who can outlast the other.
 Their romantic rivalry is cut short by the arrival of a military policeman.
 Sent by the U.S. secret service to investigate the inn's suspicious activity, the MP arrests none of them—but grows suspicious of Fifi and places her under guard.

 Ham and Eggs are reluctantly assigned to watch Fifi until their superior arrives.
 They're given strict orders: if Fifi does not reveal von Friml's whereabouts within five minutes, they are to shoot her.
 Fearing her feminine wiles more than the consequences of disobedience, the men beg off—but orders are orders.